Respiratory Infections Explained

 - Respiratory syncytial virus (RSV)

-While influenza outbreaks can occur anytime during the year in a nursing home, they are more common during the winter months.
-Influenza also ranks among the most commonly reported cause of outbreaks of infectious disease in nursing homes.
+While influenza outbreaks can occur at any time in a nursing home, they are more common during the winter months.
+Influenza also ranks among the most commonly reported infectious disease outbreaks in nursing homes.

 90% of influenza deaths are in people aged 65 and older.